Losant/losant-rest-python/docs/org.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Organization, all.User, org.*, or org.removeMember.
+The token must include at least one of the following scopes: all.Organization, all.User, only.Organization, org.*, or org.removeMember.

 #### Available Parameters